jlevy/atom-flowmark/README.md

   [bad typewriter habits](https://practicaltypography.com/typewriter-habits.html). (based on [Textr](https://github.com/A/textr)).(<https://pandoc.org/>).
 - **Footnote normalization:**
-  A new menu “normalize footnotes” menu option to rewrite footnotes so they have unique, deterministic ids based on their contents.
+  A new “normalize footnote ids” menu option to rewrite footnotes so they have unique, deterministic ids based on their contents.
   Usually footnotes are numbered (`[^1]`, `[^2]`, etc.) but this is problematic if you ever try to merge Markdown documents.
-  This option makes that simple and easy if you run it before merging docs! footnotes!
+  This option makes that simple and easy if you run it before merging docs!
 - **Fixes common formatting errors:**
   Has some optional “heavy cleanup” menu items that clean up common problems in Markdown, such as when docs are converted to Markdown using [Pandoc](https://pandoc.org/).